 When faced with a decision to hire an attorney‚ you may question how much you have to pay in fees.
 If you are going through a bankruptcy‚ you may feel that you cannot afford an attorney.

-Our experienced Los Angeles bankruptcy attorneys are reasonable and understand what you are going through.
+Our experienced Woodland Hills bankruptcy attorneys are reasonable and understand what you are going through.
 When filing for bankruptcy in Lost Angeles‚ there are many decisions you need to make but none are as important as the attorney you hire.

 Sullivan v.
 Papparlardo is a case that illustrates the importance of hiring the right attorney.
 The central issue is what are reasonable attorney fees in a bankruptcy proceeding.